JingboWanMath/JingboWanMath.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hi there, I'm Jingbo<br><span style='font-size:70%; font-weight:normal;'>a CNRS postdoctoral researcher passionate about General Relativity and Geometric Analysis</span>"
+title: "👋 Hi there, I'm Jingbo —
+a CNRS postdoctoral researcher passionate about General Relativity and Geometric Analysis"
-excerpt: ""
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/